KennyWu/CoronaVirusTracker/README.md

 # CoronaVirusTracker
-Small Project involving the use of Vaadin libraries and an coronavirus api
+Small Project involving the use of Vaadin libraries and a coronavirus api

 ![](./README/Website.png)